cloud66/help-old/_posts/deployment/deployment-gateway.md

 <h2 id="access">Accessing your servers behind the gateway server</h2>

-If you want to connect to your servers which deployed behind the bastion server you need to have access to the key of bastion server.
-Then you can use toolbelt to connect to your server:
+If you want to connect to your servers behind the bastion server firstly you will need to have access to the bastion server's key, then you can use toolbelt to connect to your server:

 <pre class="prettyprint">
 $ cx ssh --gateway-key ~/.ssh/bastion_key  -s "My Awesome App" Lion